AmalRitessh/bevel-instructions/README.md

 ### Minikube

 - For development environment, minikube can be used as the Kubernetes cluster on which the DLT network will be deployed.
-- To install the binary file, use the following command.
+- To install the binary file, use the following command:

 ```bash
 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-arm64
 mv minikube-linux-arm64 minikube  # rename the binary to minikube
 ```

-- Move the binary `minikube`, to path `project/bin/` folder
+- Move the binary `minikube`, to path `project/bin/` folder.

 ```bash
 mv minikube ./project/bin/